Maarten Boudry: Skepticism

-Maarten Boudry is mainly known for his skepticism and critical attitude toward pseudoscience.
-As a philosopher of science, one of his main interests is the study of pseudoscience in all its forms and expressions.
-He studies the fallibility of human reasoning that might underlie pseudoscience and irrationality.
+Maarten Boudry is mainly known for his criticism of activist movements and critical attitude toward pseudoscience.
+As a philosopher of science, he studies the fallibility of human reasoning that might underlie pseudoscience and irrationality.
 Boudry characterizes pseudoscience as "an imitation of real science".
 In his MA thesis, entitled De naakte Keizers van de Psychoanalyse (The Naked Emperors of Psychoanalysis), he explains why he classifies psychoanalysis as a pseudoscience and which immunizing strategies this school of thought has developed over the years to withstand criticism.
 Together with philosopher Johan Braeckman he wrote the book De ongelovige Thomas heeft een punt (Doubting Thomas has a point), in which they offer arguments against parascience and pseudoscience, blind faith, wishful thinking, astrology, irrationality, psychokinesis, and dowsing, as they consider these ideas to be grounded in logical fallacies.
 The title refers to the attitude of Thomas the Apostle, who was initially skeptical when he was told that Jesus had been resurrected.
-In an interview, Boudry said:

 In publications and debates, Boudry also criticizes religion, intelligent design, and theology.
 In 2014, during the Dutch Nationale Religiedebat (National Religion Debate), philosophers Maarten Boudry and Herman Philipse (both of whom are atheists) debated Stefan Paas and Rik Peels on the question of whether belief in a god is reasonable and what the impact of nonbelief on morality is.
 Boudry also debated Christian philosopher Emanuel Rutten during the Denkcafé debate "Does God Exist?" in December 2012, where he said the following: